saylordotorg/course_hist242/Unit01.md

+---
+layout: default
+title: "HIST242: Modern Northeast Asia"
+course_description: "A study of the history of East Asia (China, Japan, Korea, and Vietnam) from the 19th century to the present.
+Analyzes the impact of European imperialism, Communism, and the creation of modern nation-states."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: The Early Modern Era** <span id="1"></span> *In this unit, we will first ask some important questions about the origins of the modern period and the very concept of ‘modern’ itself.
 We